-• <ETH> is one of the network interfaces: ethernet, wireless, bridge or all.
+<ETH> is one of the network interfaces: ethernet or bridge.
 Note that you must choose/configure the bridge interface if your PXE is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of the ETHERNET interface do NOT function.

-Option Description ethernet Show the IP-related configuration of the ETHERNET interface. wireless Show the IP-related configuration of the WIRELESS interface. bridge Show the IP-related configuration of the BRIDGE interface.
+Option Description ethernet Show the IP-related configuration of the ETHERNET interface. bridge Show the IP-related configuration of the BRIDGE interface.

 Option Description all Show the IP-related configuration of all interfaces.
-You can type the CLI command without the word 'all.'
-For example, show network ip interface .
+Tip: You can also type the command without adding this option "all" to get the same data.
+That is, show network ip interface.

-Note: PXE does NOT support wireless networking so you can ignore the wireless information in the CLI.
+Note: PXE does NOT support the cascading feature so you can ignore the BRIDGE option and bridge-related information in the CLI.